THE TIBET SERIES, DAY 9, 10, 11 & 12

 THE ST. REGIS

-After sleeping and sh*ting on all sorts during my Tibetan family homestay, I decided to splash out on the last few nights and stay in the St Regis, Tibet’s best hotel.
-It’s well known that 5* hotels are not equal throughout the world, but this one surprised me.
-Besides the swimming pool that was closed, it was great and had tons of facilities from a cigar lounge, spa, Oxygen machines in every room and a 6th-floor bar with incredible views of the Potala Palace.
+It’s well known that five-star hotels are not equal around the world, but this one surprised me.
+Besides the swimming pool being closed, it was excellent, with a wide range of facilities, including a cigar lounge, spa, oxygen machines in every room, and a sixth-floor bar with incredible views of the Potala Palace.

 They also upgraded me for free from a junior suite to something the size of a small house.
 It had 2 lounges, a huge bathroom, a dinner table, walk in wardrobe and a work station.
 It’s when you stay in places like this that you realise two nights is not enough!